 Some farms use the pondwater to “flush” some of their manure gathering channels within the barn.
 If the pond is not aerated, the pondwater is often very smelly.
 This is a better choice than other options: It is not good business to flush manure gutters/alleys with fresh water, since fresh water flushing causes floors to become very slippery.
 Dairies can lose their best cows to broken legs, displaced hips, or injured udders due to slippery floors.
 They often chose the lesser of 2 evils: Manure/urine laden floors are better than having slippery floors.
 (Yet, Flushing with aerated pond water is unrivaled in cleaning dairy floors and alleys)

 The SOLUTION to these problems: Aeration can eliminate odors and eliminate solids buildup.
 It is not yet common on manure ponds, but is a process who’s time has come.
 Previous attempts of Aeration/Circulation equipment was somewhat successful in providing continuous agitation and circulation while recharging oxygen through the ever-changing surface activity, and did fairly well in making the pond be aerobic.Yet, for many of those inventions, maintenance requirements involved too much work, and the farmer tired of the work he had to do in his manure pond.
 Farmers are always busy doing other things, and often abandoned the equipment after getting tired of trying to keep it running.
 Even as smaller units were developed, each required heavy equipment (material handlers, cranes, boom trucks, etc.) to install/remove their equipment at the pond.

-Patent Pending design helps assure StinkSTOPpers and Smlifts don’t need to be removed often.
+Patented design helps assure StinkSTOPpers and SSPs don’t need to be removed often.